jeremy-edward-bauerle/LegendSRD/edited-output/arms/hand-edited.md

 that any target struck gains a +2 bonus to its non-natural Armour Points against katana attacks.

-Khopesh: A strange and fabulous sword, the khopesh has a sickle-like blade with its outside curve bearing the edge of the weapon.
+**Khopesh**: A strange and fabulous sword, the khopesh has a sickle-like blade with its outside curve bearing the edge of the weapon.
 The shape of the weapon makes for heavier blows but at the expense of the blade’s speed.
 Therefore, all attacks and parries made by the khopesh are at -5%.

-Kite Shield: Kite shields are large shields with an inverted teardrop shape.
-This shield can switch between both infantry and mounted use, and is extremely popular for those 64
+**Kite Shield**: Kite shields are large shields with an inverted teardrop shape.
+This shield can switch between both infantry and mounted use, and is extremely popular for those who spend time in both types of combats.
-Alex Greene (order #3215550)                                                                         2
-         who spend time in both types of combats.
 Kite shields are also effective against ranged weapons.

-Knife: Knives can be made from a sharp piece of metal, stone, bone or even glass.
+**Knife**: Knives can be made from a sharp piece of metal, stone, bone or even glass.
 They almost always have a short hilt carved from wood.
 More commonly a tool than a weapon, the knife is a multi-purpose item that should be found in every Adventurer’s backpack.

-Knuckledusters: The term ‘knuckledusters’ describes a large category of metallic bands, spikes, rings or blocks worn around the fingers in order to cause more damage when punching.
+**Knuckledusters**: The term ‘knuckledusters’ describes a large category of metallic bands, spikes, rings or blocks worn around the fingers in order to cause more damage when punching.
 Knuckledusters are commonly found in the pockets of thugs and bar room brawlers.

-Kris: Most commonly used by priests and ritualists in their ceremonies, a kris - or kris knife - is a fancy blade forged with waved edges and an asymmetrical hilt.
+**Kris**: Most commonly used by priests and ritualists in their ceremonies, a kris - or kris knife - is a fancy blade forged with waved edges and an asymmetrical hilt.
 It is not designed specifically for combat, and suffers a -5% to all Parry rolls, but can inflict deep wounds.

-Kukri: A wide, forward curved blade made for chopping; the kukri has a single wedge- like edge used for cutting very deep gashes in flesh and bone.
+**Kukri**: A wide, forward curved blade made for chopping; the kukri has a single wedge- like edge used for cutting very deep gashes in flesh and bone.
 Similar to an axe in how it strikes, the kukri is traditionally used for removing limbs or beheading targets in single strokes.
 Should a kukri strike a target that is prone or utterly unaware of the attacker, the attack inflicts an additional 1D3 damage.

-Kunai: Originally used as a peasant digging tool, the kunai is a roughly triangular piece of wrought metal with a rope or cloth wrapped handle.
-Usable as a dagger in
+**Kunai**: Originally used as a peasant digging tool, the kunai is a roughly triangular piece of wrought metal with a rope or cloth wrapped handle.
+Usable as a dagger in close combat, or as a thrown projectile, the kunai is a multi-purpose weapon for commoners.

-                                                                                          65
-Alex Greene (order #3215550)                                                                               2
-       close combat, or as a thrown projectile, the kunai is a multi-purpose weapon for commoners.

-Lance: An oversized spear designed to be used from the back of a mount, a lance can be a devastating weapon when charging.
+**Lance**: An oversized spear designed to be used from the back of a mount, a lance can be a devastating weapon when charging.
 A mounted Adventurer who uses a lance during a charge may add his mount’s Damage Modifier instead of his own to the damage.

-Light Mace: The mace is comprised of a large flanged or knobbed weight mounted on one end of a haft, which is often reinforced with metal.
+**Light Mace**: The mace is comprised of a large flanged or knobbed weight mounted on one end of a haft, which is often reinforced with metal.
 Its ability to incapacitate, even heavily armoured opponents, makes this a popular weapon in civilised cultures.
 Note: this is the equivalent of the Mace found in the Legend Core Rulebook.

-Long Spear: The long spear is a lengthy piercing weapon, often used in ranked units to defeat charging cavalry.
+**Long Spear**: The long spear is a lengthy piercing weapon, often used in ranked units to defeat charging cavalry.

-Longsword: The longsword is a versatile sword with an elongated grip, which allows it to be wielded with either one hand or two.
+**Longsword**: The longsword is a versatile sword with an elongated grip, which allows it to be wielded with either one hand or two.
 Its extra length adds to its reach, and used two handed it inflicts greater damage.

-Lucerne Hammer: This heavy weapon has a weighted pick-hammer head attached to a reinforced polearm shaft.
+**Lucerne Hammer**: This heavy weapon has a weighted pick-hammer head attached to a reinforced polearm shaft.
 Its chisel-like spike punches through thick plate armour with ease, rending flesh and organs to ruin in a single stroke.
 It is thick-handled and very front heavy, imposing a -10% penalty on Parry attempts with the weapon.
 However, the weapon ignores 1 point of non-magical AP with each strike.

-Main Gauche: Also called a ‘parrying dagger’, the main gauche is a long-bladed dagger with two extremely long and strong quillions.
+**Main Gauche**: Also called a ‘parrying dagger’, the main gauche is a long-bladed dagger with two extremely long and strong quillions.
 It is normally used in the off-hand in conjunction with a longsword, rapier or sabre.
 Parrying with a main gauche increases the damage blocked by one step (it is treated as a Medium weapon when parrying).

-Mancatcher: The mancatcher is a stout rod of reinforced wood built with a spring- loaded claw at the end, triggered like a snare when thrust at a target.
+**Mancatcher**: The mancatcher is a stout rod of reinforced wood built with a spring- loaded claw at the end, triggered like a snare when thrust at a target.
 When used properly, the mancatcher snaps closed around arms, legs, the neck or even waist of a target with a SIZ of 15 or less, holding it at the mercy of the wielder.
 A mancatcher can use the Grip manoeuvre usually reserved for unarmed attacks - and at a significant Reach.

-Military Flail: This is a heavy metal ball or rod, usually bristling with spikes or edged flanges, attached to a wooden haft by a short length of chain.
+**Military Flail**: This is a heavy metal ball or rod, usually bristling with spikes or edged flanges, attached to a wooden haft by a short length of chain.
 Due to its flexible construction, an opponent defending against this weapon treats his parrying weapon or shield as one step smaller for the purposes of blocking damage.
 However, the wielder also suffers the same penalty when trying to Parry with the flail.

-Military Pick: A thick-spiked metal head similar to a conical mattock attached to a metal or wooden shaft, the military pick is designed to pierce heavy armour.
+**Military Pick**: A thick-spiked metal head similar to a conical mattock attached to a metal or wooden shaft, the military pick is designed to pierce heavy armour.
 Many are built with spikes on opposite sides of the head, like those used by miners.
-Military picks are very dense and tool-like, and may be used on inanimate objects without being 66
+Military picks are very dense and tool-like, and may be used on inanimate objects without being destroyed.
-Alex Greene (order #3215550)                                                                        2
-         destroyed.
 A military pick ignores the first Armour Point of non-natural armour when it strikes.

-Moon Axe: A long haft topped with a blade shaped like a thick crescent moon, its points outward, the moon axe is heavy and powerful when swung in a wide arc.
+**Moon Axe**: A long haft topped with a blade shaped like a thick crescent moon, its points outward, the moon axe is heavy and powerful when swung in a wide arc.
 Its blade is exceptionally good at cupping around limbs or other extremities, lopping them off in single strokes in many cases.
 A moon axe is not built for the defensive-minded, and suffers a -10% penalty to any Parry attempts with it.

-Morningstar: Carved from a length of wood nearly a metre long, the morningstar is a bladed or spiked cudgel.
+**Morningstar**: Carved from a length of wood nearly a metre long, the morningstar is a bladed or spiked cudgel.

-Naginata: This is a Japanese thick-hafted polearm with a curved, axe-like blade at its very tip, often with a notched or wavy blade.
+**Naginata**: This is a Japanese thick-hafted polearm with a curved, axe-like blade at its very tip, often with a notched or wavy blade.
 It is traditionally decorated and polished, making it as beautiful as it is deadly.
 Much like the more military halberd, the naginata can be used like a chopping axe or a thrusting polearm, cleaving through targets easily enough either way.

-Net: Used by gladiators, huntsmen and watchmen, the net is more than a mere fishing net to be tossed at a target.
+**Net**: Used by gladiators, huntsmen and watchmen, the net is more than a mere fishing net to be tossed at a target.
 A fighter’s net is made of thick cord and leather, tipped with numerous hooks and heavy weights.
 It can be swung like flail, the weights lashing out to batter an opponent, inflicting the damage listed.

-Ninja-to: The sword of the infamous Japanese ninja, this is a shorter, straight-bladed version of the folded metal blade with a wider hilt guard.
+**Ninja-to**: The sword of the infamous Japanese ninja, this is a shorter, straight-bladed version of the folded metal blade with a wider hilt guard.
 Just like its larger, curved cousins such as the katana, the ninja-to has all the benefits and drawbacks of folded metal blades, meaning that any target struck gains a +2 bonus to its non-natural